 Beginning at Big Lagoon State Park near Pensacola, extending around the Florida peninsula and Keys, and ending at Fort Clinch State Park near the Georgia border, the Florida Circumnavigational Saltwater Paddling Trail (commonly referred to as The CT) is a 1,515-mile sea kayaking paradise.
 The trail includes every Florida coastal habitat type, from barrier island dune systems to salt marsh to mangroves.
 Numerous historical sites and points of interest are accessible by kayak along with colorful fishing communities and urban centers.

 The CT is divided into 26 segments.
 Each segment is unique, ranging from the remote Big Bend Coast and Everglades/Florida Bay wilderness, to the more urbanized coastlines of Pinellas County and Fort Lauderdale.
 The trail is utilized by thousands of Florida residents and visitors alike who paddle the trail for a few hours, days, weeks or months.
 Some hardy souls have paddled the entire trail, and others seek to complete the trail in segments over several years, similar to how hikers often tackle the Florida or Appalachian Trail.
 The trail is laid out in a counter-clockwise direction, although people can paddle it in either direction.
+If you plan to shuttle vehicles while paddling along the CT please see the Overnight parking link below.

 CT paddlers tend to fall into two categories, "thru paddlers" and "section paddlers."
 "Thru paddlers" paddle the CT during one paddling season, usually from two to four months, while "segment paddlers" generally paddle a few days at a time and may take several years to complete the entire CT.
 These paddlers have the advantage of choosing their weather, tides and paddle direction.
 Regardless of your approach to paddling the CT, you will find it an incredibly enriching way to experience Florida's long coastline, and one that few people ever experience.
 Remember, it is more about the journey than the destination!